The Mill

 Yesterday, the cold murdered my friend and brother on Al-Arabi Street.
 We had been sharing the same cot made of newspapers and cardboard boxes, and were covering ourselves with a blanket gone to rack and ruin.
 By no means was it fit to protect anyone from the terrible cold that sweeps Tanger’s streets.
 At night both society and state leave us to pave the streets with our bodies.
 What a grand display of generosity!

-However, as soon as the sun comes ...Read more
+However, as soon as the ...Read more

 The Pillow